Home » Projects » Flagship Projects

 A journey from Helper to Balvikasak (Mentor)

-Positive change due to the impact of the Project through ECE training and On-site support by GM Facilitator.
-Seen effective attitudinal and role shift as a mere helper to Balvikasak.
+Testimonial of a positive change due to the impact of the Project through ECE training and On-site support by GM Facilitator.
+Effective attitudinal and role shift was seen in Rajani from being a helper to Balvikasak.

-How Rajani tai tackeled the issue of introducing writing in at an early age during a parent meeting
+How Rajani tai tackeled the issue of addressing parents and advising them against introducing writing at an early age during a parent meeting in her own words:

 "When your child was an infant, did you start them on Dal-Rice (Solid food) or Milk?
 I hope milk.Currently, your child is in pre-school age and this time needs to be invested in improving her pre-writing skills and not the writing.
 This is necessary to develop her hand-eye coordination along with fine muscles of fingers.
 This will help her get a good grip which is beneficial for writing in the future.
 If you skip this stage, then the child may not be able to write properly ever.
 This is what we are doing here in Angawadi.
 Helping your child now acquire the necessary skills to make her ready for future writing regime."